sd-studios-official/tram/README.md

 - Yarn
     - Nodemon installed globally (or install it locally I guess)
 - Git
-- VSCode
+- VSCode/WebStorm
+  > We find WebStorm works better, while it is paid if you are student you can get a student license!

 A few thing we *recommend* you have are:
 - A VPS
 > We recommend this as it means you don't have to have your PC on 24/7 for the bot to work.
 - PuTTY
 > It's just a good SSH tool :'
-- WebStorm
-> We find it works better, while it is paid if you are student you can get a student license!
 - Some semi advanced knowledge of JavaScript, DiscordJS and SQL.

 ### Installation